Year | Citation |

 About Rudi van Staden

-Dr Rudi van Staden is a Senior Lecturer in Civil Engineering and Course Chair in Architectural and Civil Engineering with the College of Engineering and Science.
+Dr Rudi van Staden is a Senior Lecturer in Civil Engineering and Course Chair in Architectural and Civil Engineering with the College of Sport, Health and Engineering.

 During his PhD research, he collaborated with national and international researchers and successfully applied the Finite Element Method (FEM) to further the understanding of the long-term response bone during and after dental implantation.